 If you’ve lived in the Western world until now, you should know that the media in the West depicts North Korean threats as crazy, serious issues that should be dealt with RIGHT NOW.
 On the other hand, South Korea is way more relaxed about North Korea’s empty threats – they’ve been dealing with various North Korean officials trying to intimidate them for seventy years on and off, so it’s nothing new to them.

 Don’t let the tension between North and South Korea keep you from experiencing South Korean life – it’s not as huge of a threat to day-to-day life as you think.
 Also, don’t forget that North Korea is threatening most of the Western world from time to time as well – it’s not like South Korea is the only one they’re directing their anger at!

 If you’re thinking of moving to Korea, you’re also probably wondering about extreme weather.
 The most you’d have to worry about is a typhoon (better known as a tropical storm) – typhoon season happens throughout the summer and fall every year.

-While they do result in a ton of rain and can occasionally result in some lasting property damage, it doesn’t happen all that often and won’t be something you have to deal with on a regular basis.
+While typhoons result in a ton of rain and can occasionally result in some lasting property damage, it doesn’t happen all that often and won’t be something you have to deal with regularly.
 Just know whether you live in an area that can be affected by flooding and be prepared!
 Preparation is 90% of safety.